Making a PDF accessible: Episode 02 | Oxnard Community College

 Video Guide

-Most PDFs on Oxnard College’s website lack accessibility features.
-We downloaded a 362-page document as an example.
-Only the first two pages were tagged, making it non-accessible.
-Here’s how we went about checking and fixing another file.
+Oxnard College’s website mostly features PDFs without accessibility features.
+We downloaded a 362-page document for example.
+The document had only the first two pages tagged, rendering it inaccessible.
+Here’s our process for checking and fixing another file.

 Steps to Improve PDF Accessibility